How To Make A Death Metal Band

 In recent days, I have been confronted with the question "what is death metal?"
 At first glance it seems to yield an easy answer however, when looking further into the issues it— no, wait, it's still a pretty god damn easy answer.
 Death metal is equal parts mentality as is it musicality.
 There is also the "death metal aesthetic," which many people often overlook as a major trait of this enduring genre.

 You, young warrior, are the future of death metal.
 Should you choose to carry the burning flag of mush-mouthed vocals, absurd kick-drum usage, inaudible bass, and rhythmically devoid riffing, then there are many rules that one must adhere to.
 It's not as easy as throwing on some corpsepaint, and being a black metal band — death metal does require musical talent.
-Black metal only requires that you be able to apply corpsepaint and fashion homemade bondage clothing.
+Black metal only requires that you be able to apply corpsepaint and fashion homemade bondage clothing from basic art supplies.
 But that's a whole other story...

 This guide will help you, and your fellow band mates, as you forge the greatest death metal band identity since ...
 Yeah, anyway, we'll get your band all setup.